SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/custom-command.md

 make it *required*.
 I'll keep it as optional.

 The next thing we have are *options*.
-These are like arguments... except that they start with a `--` when use them.
+These are like arguments... except that they start with a `--` when you use them.
 I want to have an optional flag where we can say `--yell` to make the command *yell* our name back.

-In this case, the name of the option, `yell`, *is* important... because we'll say `--yell` at the command line to use it.
+In this case, the name of the option, `yell`, *is* important: we *will* use this name when passing the option at the command line to use it.
 The `InputOption::VALUE_NONE` means that our flag will just be `--yell` and not `--yell=` some value.
 If your option accepts a value, you would change this to `VALUE_REQUIRED`.
 Finally, give this a description.

 Beautiful!
 We're not *using* this argument and option yet... but we can already re-run our command with a `--help` option:

 ```terminal
 php bin/console app:talk-to-me --help
 ```

 And... awesome!
-We see our description up here... along with some details about how to use the argument and the `--yell` option.
+We see the description up here... along with some details about how to use the argument and the `--yell` option.

 ## Filling in execute()

-When we call our command, very simply, *Symfony* will call `execute()`... which is where the fun starts.
-Inside this, we can do *whatever* we want.
+When we call our command, very simply, Symfony will call `execute()`... which is where the fun starts.
+Inside, we can do *whatever* we want.
 It passes us two arguments: `$input` and `$output`.
 If you want to read some input - like the `name` argument or the `yell` option, use `$input`.
 And if you want to *output* something, use `$output`.

-But in Symfony, we normally go ahead and pop these two things into another object called `SymfonyStyle()`.
-This is a helper class that makes it really easy to read `$input` values and `$output` things in fancy ways.
+But in Symfony, we normally pop these two things into *another* object called `SymfonyStyle`.
+This is helper class makes reading and outputing easier... and fancier.

 Ok: let's start by saying `$name = $input->getArgument('name')`.
-If we don't have a name yet, I'll default this to `whoever you are`.
-Below this, read the
+If we don't have a name, I'll default this to `whoever you are`.
+Below, read the
 option: `$shouldYell = $input->getOption('yell')`.

 Cool.
 Let's clear out this stuff down here and start our message:
 `$message = sprintf('Hey %s!', $name)`.
-Then if we want to yell, you guys know what to do: `$message = strtoupper($message)`.
+Then if we want to yell, you know what to do: `$message = strtoupper($message)`.
 Below, use `$io->success()` and put the message there.

-This is one of the many helper methods on the `SymfonyStyle` class that will help format your output.
+This is one of the many helper methods on the `SymfonyStyle` class that help format your output.
 There's also `$io->warning()`, `$io->note()`, and several others.

-Ok, testing time!
+Let's try it.
 Spin over and run:

 ```terminal
 php bin/console app:talk-to-me ryan